screenplaydev/docs/guides/graphite-cli/creating-a-stack.md

 ### Creating your first branch

 {% hint style="warning" %}
-Note that unlike a standard git workflow - where you create a new branch before working on your feature - with `gt` you do the following:
+Note that unlike a standard git workflow - where you create a new branch before working on your feature - with `gt` we recommend the following:

 1. Start by building your feature on an existing branch
 2. Stage your changes (`gt add -A`)